 Represented a landowner in a jury trial in Conroe, Texas against a taking by a local governmental authority.
 The taking involved issues related to the impact of a high-pressure gas pipeline on property and detention requirements by condemning authority, and Mr. Hodge’s responsibilities included giving the opening statement and cross-examining a key fact witness.

 In a jury trial in Houston, represented a hedge fund against a taking of a country club in Clear Lake, Texas by a local governmental authority, resulting in a finding that the condemning authority’s action in deciding to take the property was arbitrary, capricious, and fraudulent.
-The case is currently on appeal.

 Represented numerous landowners as lead counsel against Seaway Pipeline’s taking of its Seaway pipeline in Leon, Grimes, and Chambers Counties.